 - Bunions, also known as hallux valgus, is a deformity at the base of the big toe, which can place extra stress on the ball of the foot and cause related pain.

 Similarly, previous fractures to the metatarsal can change the structure of the foot and the way the weight is distributed.
 This can lead to stress on the metatarsal and related pain.
-A stiff ankle or Achilles’ tendon can also impact the weight distribution of the foot and cause pain related to increased stress of on the metatarsal heads.
+A stiff ankle or Achilles’ tendon can also impact the weight distribution of the foot and cause pain related to the increased stress on the metatarsal heads.

-Morton’s neuroma is a health condition that involves the growth of fibrous tissue around one of the nerves in the foot, typically between the third and forth metatarsal heads.
+Morton’s neuroma is a health condition that involves the growth of fibrous tissue around one of the nerves in the foot, typically between the third and fourth metatarsal heads.
 This is often caused by high-impact sports activities or wearing ill-fitting shoes, and can cause metatarsalgia.
 However, Morton’s neuroma is also associated with additional symptoms such as burning, numbness and tingling between the toes.

 Other related health conditions include: